Suba (film)

 Suba is a 2010 Sri Lankan Sinhala drama film directed by Ariyadasa Peiris and co-produced by K.R.
-Siriwardana, Ajith Kulathunga, W.R.
+Sirwardana, Ajith Kulathunga, W.R.
 Dammika, Swetha De Silva and Ariyadasa Peiris for Charithamali Films.
 It stars Muthu Tharanga and Manjula Moragaha in lead roles along with Cletus Mendis and Sanoja Bibile.
 Music composed by Rohana Weerasinghe.
 It is the 1146th Sri Lankan film in the Sinhala cinema.